 Don earlier served as Mayor and City Council Member for the City of Davis from 2004-10 and a Trustee of the Davis Joint Unified School District from 1995-2003.
 Don’s professional public service career spans 40 years and includes administrative, planning and analytical positions in local government and both the legislative and executive branches of California state government.
 He is a graduate of the University of Wyoming and the Lyndon B. Johnson School of Public Affairs at the University of Texas at Austin.

-A former Mayor of Davis, Don served two terms on the Davis City Council where he helped: establish sound fiscal policies and create a 15% General Fund reserve; launch economic development strategies leading to attraction of Digital Technology Laboratories and other businesses; advance the surface water project through the creation of the Woodland-Davis Clean Water Agency; adopt the most visionary affordable housing ordinance in the state; make significant investments in the Varsity Theatre, the United States Bicycling Hall of Fame, and Bistro 33 to enhance the vitality of downtown Davis.
+A former Mayor of Davis, Don served two terms on the Davis City Council where he helped: establish sound fiscal policies and create a 15% General Fund reserve; launch economic development strategies leading to attraction of DMG-Mori, HM Clause and other businesses; advance the surface water project through the creation of the Woodland-Davis Clean Water Agency; adopt the most visionary affordable housing ordinance in the state; and make significant investments in the Varsity Theatre, the United States Bicycling Hall of Fame, and Bistro 33 to enhance the vitality of downtown Davis.